sokil/php-fraud-detect/README.md

     // Configure unique user identifier like session id or track id or user ip ->setKey(session_id())
     // You can add few processors which execute different checks.
-    // This processor may check request from proxy, existance of user in blacklist, etc.
+    // Processors may check request from proxy, existance of user in blacklist, etc.
     // This processor check if number of requests reached.
     ->declareProcessor('requestRate', function($processor) {
         /* @var $processor \Sokil\FraudDetector\Processor\RequestRateProcessor */